kimsjjkjn/PBPK_Propranolol/docs/Results.md

 Note:
 - Only the parameters reported in the literature were calculated and compared.
-- The in vivo time–concentration profile used for Figure 2 and Table 1 was digitised from published figures (as raw Time-Concentration datasets were unavailable).
-Digitised data are used only for profile-level goodness-of-fit metrics (e.g., AAFE, fold-accuracy).
-Pharmacokinetic (PK) parameter-level comparisons (Table 2) are made exclusively against literature PK parameter values, because it is more appropriate to benchmark against actual literature data rather than digitised estimates, as digitised values may not fully reflect observed in vivo data (except where digitisation is unavoidable, such as for Time–Concentration profiles).
+- The in vivo time–concentration datasets used for Figure 2 and Table 1 were digitised from published figures (as raw time-concentration datasets were unavailable).
+Digitised data are used only for plotting time-concentration profile and profile-level goodness-of-fit metrics (e.g., AAFE, fold-accuracy).
+Pharmacokinetic (PK) parameter-level comparisons (Table 2) are made exclusively against literature PK parameter values, because it is more appropriate to benchmark against actual literature data rather than digitised estimates, as digitised values may not fully reflect observed in vivo data.

 ## Human IV Model
-- in vivo pharmacokinetic data for comparison: 10.1371/journal.pone.0097885
+- In vivo pharmacokinetic data for comparison: 10.1371/journal.pone.0097885

 Figure 3.
-Human IV: In Vivo figure from the literature (figure 2A control data was used)
+In vivo propranolol plasma concentration versus time profiles after intravenous application in healthy human from the literature (figure 2A control data was used).
   <img width="711" height="351" alt="Screenshot 2025-09-10 at 2 06 48 PM" src="https://github.com/user-attachments/assets/83b672f8-65d8-4171-b4b3-eead4938a100" />

 - Source: 10.1371/journal.pone.0097885

 Figure 4.
-Human IV: Predicted vs Digitised In Vivo Propranolol Plasma Concentrations (in vivo data is in venous plasma concentration, so predicted data was also converted to venous plasma concentration).
+Human IV: Predicted vs digitised in vivo propranolol plasma concentrations (in vivo data is in venous plasma concentration, so predicted data was also converted to venous plasma concentration).

 <img width="468" height="273" alt="image" src="https://github.com/user-attachments/assets/59f4131f-4722-4d97-82e3-f392feb3212d" />

 Table 3.
-Model performance based on concentration–time profile: Average Absolute Fold Error (AAFE) between Predicted and Digitised In Vivo concentrations in the IV human model
+Model performance based on time-concentration profile: Average Absolute Fold Error (AAFE) between predicted and digitised in vivo concentrations in the IV human model.

 | Metric | Value |
 | :------ | ----: |